ekkus93/sparkle_motion/docs/archived/IMPLEMENTATION_TASKS.md

     - `TTSProviderUnavailable` — provider-side unavailability; treat as `retryable` for short backoff but also trigger provider-failover logic.
     - `TTSQuotaExceeded` — billing/quota errors; do not retry on same provider, attempt fallback provider if available; surface `PlanResourceError` if no fallback.
     - `TTSInvalidInputError` — non-retryable: invalid audio params, unsupported characters, voice_id unknown.
 Surface to caller as `BadRequest` / `PlanSchemaError` and do not retry.
-    - `TTSPolicyViolation` — non-retryable: content moderation blocked; fail with `PlanPolicyViolation` and do not publish artifact.
     - `TTSServerError` — generic server error; treat as retryable up to `max_retries` then escalate.

   - Retry policy (recommended):